-‘Game of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed
+‘Game Of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed

 — Nathalia Koch (@nathalia_koch) March 31, 2017

-Among the most interesting Easter Egg in the trailer is Cersei’s chilling sigh that may be indicative of her alliance with the Ice King who leads the White Walkers as stated in past Game of Thrones Season 7 spoilers previously reported by the Inquisitr.
+Among the most interesting Easter Egg in the trailer is Cersei’s chilling sigh that may be indicative of her alliance with the Ice King, who leads the White Walkers, as stated in past Game of Thrones Season 7 spoilers previously reported by the Inquisitr.

-Another thing we noticed is Dany is already on land—seating on a throne—which practically means that her forces have settled in and are ready to take back what is rightfully hers as Game of Thrones Season 7 spoilers have long claimed.
+Another thing we noticed is Dany is already on land — sitting on a throne — which practically means that her forces have settled in and are ready to take back what is rightfully hers as Game of Thrones Season 7 spoilers have long claimed.

 Of course, there is the matter of the unveiled identity of Jon Snow that makes him an heir to the Iron Throne as well.
 In the Game of Thrones Season 7 trailer, Jon appears reluctant in his seat as the King in the North in the Great Hall of Winterfell.